biowdl/germline-DNA/develop/index.md

 bwakit) and variant calling (based on the
 [GATK Best Practice](https://software.broadinstitute.org/gatk/best-practices/)
 for germline calling, and using a variety of callers for somatic calling).
+Optionally, the somatic workflow can also perform CNV calling.

 These pipelines are part of [BioWDL](https://biowdl.github.io/) developed by the SASC team at [Leiden University Medical Center](https://www.lumc.nl/).